albertgrala/want-php/README.md

 # Want PHP

 Want will generate the boilerplate for your php projects.
-All the code generated will be in the `build` folder.
+You will find all the code generated in the `build` folder.

 ## Installation